Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 Heron will work with either version.
 It is up to you if you need the extra functionality of the contrib version.

+Node requirements
+^^^^^^^^^^^^^^^^^

+The above requirements are for Heron and the Nodes that come bundled together in the Heron repository.
+The `heron-repos <https://github.com/Heron-Repositories>`_ holds more Nodes, and in the future there will be many more of them.
+Each Node has its own imports and the environment that runs the worker script of some Nodes needs to have all the required packages both for the basic Heron functionality and for the Nodes it is running.

 OS Compatibility
 ^^^^^^^^^^^^^^^^^
 Heron runs on all systems that its libraries can run on.
 That means Windows, MacOS, Linux and ARM based systems.